VinTheMan/LidarDataDisplay/README.md

 Asynchronously listens for incoming UDP packets and processes them.

 - `ParseUdpPacket(byte[] data)`<br/>
-Parses the received UDP packet and updates the bitmap with the parsed data.
+Parses the received UDP packet and updates the bitmap with the parsed data.<br/>
-Note: I use bitmask to keep track of the four packets in the 1560 format.
+Note: I use bitmask to keep track of the four packets in the 1560 format.<br/>
 `_receivedPacketFlagsDict[psn] == 0x0F`<br/>
-means all four packets are received. ( 0x0F == 1111 )
+means all four packets are received. ( 0x0F == 1111 )<br/>
 `_receivedPacketFlagsDict[psn] |= (1 << udpNumber)`<br/>
 `1 << udpNumber`: This operation shifts the number 1 to the left by udpNumber positions.
 This creates a bitmask where only the bit corresponding to udpNumber is set to 1.<br/>
 `|=`: This is the bitwise OR assignment operator.
 It updates the value of _receivedPacketFlagsDict[psn] by performing a bitwise OR with the current value and the bitmask created by 1 << udpNumber.<br/>